JaphD/Alx_DjangoLearnLab/social_media_api/README.md

 Social Media API Documentation
 Overview
-This document provides a comprehensive guide to the Social Media API, a RESTful service built with Django and Django REST Framework.
+This is a comprehensive guide to the Social Media API, a RESTful service built with Django and Django REST Framework.
 The API enables core social media functionalities, including user authentication, profile management, and the ability for users to create and interact with posts and comments.
+It now includes features for users to follow other users and view a personalized feed.
 The system uses token-based authentication to secure endpoints and enforces permissions to protect user data.

 Component	Technology	Description
 Framework	Django, Django REST Framework	The core backend and API development framework.